oracle-livelabs/pts/ai-vector-search-fundamentals/2-embedding_models/text_embeddings.md

 ## Task 2: Describe and display a vector

-AI Vector Search adds a new VECTOR data type to Oracle Database.
+AI Vector Search adds a new VECTOR data type to Oracle AI Database.
 You can add one or more VECTOR data type columns to your application's table(s) to store vector embeddings.
 A vector embedding is a mathematical representation of data points or, more simply, an array of numbers.
-Vector embeddings are generated using Machine Learning models to represent the meaning of the data.
-We will create vector embeddings in the next lab using the VECTOR data type we add in this lab.
+Vector embeddings are generated using Machine Learning models, like the all\_MiniLM\_L12\_v2 embedding model that we loaded in Task 1, to represent the meaning of the data.
+We will create vector embeddings in the next task and store them in our database in a VECTOR data type that we will add in this lab.

 The VECTOR data type is created as a column in a table.
 You can optionally specify the number of dimensions and their format.
 If you don't specify any dimension or format, you can enter vectors of different dimensions with different formats.
 This is a simplification to help you get started with using vectors in Oracle Database with different vector embedding models.

-The number of dimensions must be strictly greater than zero, with a maximum of 65535 vectors.
+The number of dimensions must be strictly greater than zero, with a maximum of 65535 dimensions.

 The possible dimension formats are:
 *	INT8 (8-bit integers)